bazel-contrib/publish-to-bcr/README.md

 # Publish to BCR

-_:warning: This app is under development and is not ready to be used._

 A GitHub app that mirrors releases of your Bazel ruleset to the [Bazel Central Registry](https://github.com/bazelbuild/bazel-central-registry).

 ## Prerequisites